revbayes/revbayes.github.io/tutorials/brownian/index.md

       logmass[i].clamp(contData.getTaxon(psi.nodeName(i))[1])
     }

-Here we do not need a ‘dnPhyloBrownianREML‘ or ‘dnPhyloBrownianMVN‘ distribution anymore because we explicitly instantiated the model.
+Here we do not need a `dnPhyloBrownianREML` or `dnPhyloBrownianMVN` distribution anymore because we explicitly instantiated the model.
 Note that the approach we have taken using the loop is the tree-plate approach described in {% cite Hohna2014b %}